rquadling/grunt-html2js/README.md

 1. a function that accepts `content` and `filepath` as arguments, and returns the transformed content
 2. an object that is passed as the second options argument to `grunt.template.process` (with the file content as the first argument)
 3.  `true` to call `grunt.template.process` with the content and no options

+### Jade support

+If template filename ends with `.jade` the task will automatically render file's content using [Jade](https://github.com/visionmedia/jade) then compile into JS.

 ### Usage Examples